An2dietsche/MA-OP/README.md

 ff.cpp - freefall calculator

 hstmip.cpp - reads the data from a file and finds the mean, median, and mode while showing a histogram

+nni.cpp - converts a non negative integer into binary form